 Increasingly, men face family responsibilities discrimination (FRD) in the workplace when they seek to actively care for their children or other family members.
-This experience is only like to become more common: Studies of younger generations of men (Gen X & Y) reveal that they are less interested in very long hours and increased responsibility at work and more interested in spending time with their families than the generations of men who came before them.
+This experience is only like to become more common: studies of younger generations of men (Gen X & Y) reveal that they place a higher value on caretaking and spending time with their families than the generations of men who came before them.

 What Does FRD Against Men Look Like?